 Tom has connections with DARC dating from the 1970s.
 Formerly of Durham University he competed for DARC at the 1972 National Championships at Holme Pierrepont, Nottingham, taking a silver medal in the double sculls along with Geoff Potts.
 In the same year he was a member of the DARC Eight that took part in the Head of the River Race, the first time for 14 years that the club had fielded an eight in the race.

-Both Tom and Diane then went on to represent Great Britain at the 1976 Montreal Olympics.
-After starting a family Diane took a long break, only returning to rowing recently.
+Both Tom and Diana then went on to represent Great Britain at the 1976 Montreal Olympics.
+After starting a family Diana took a long break, only returning to rowing recently.
 Since moving to Quintin Tom has teamed up with DARC veterans many times, most recently in a composite Masters F quad at the 2017 World Masters Regatta in Bled.